A Place for Mom

 From there, doctors may ask questions about a senior’s day-to-day life or perform a brief mental status exam.

-“Often, seniors come in for regularly scheduled physical appointments and are hesitant to bring up memory problems,” Branshaw says.
+“Often, seniors come in for regularly scheduled physical appointments and are hesitant to bring up memory problems,” Branshaw explains.
 “It’s almost always the kids who bring up memory, or it’s an uncovering process to find dementia signs.”

 Trouble with activities of daily living may show when someone needs memory care